Choosing a car if you're older or have a disability

 If you're learning or returning to driving, Mobility Centres and Disabled Motoring UK can help you to find a specialist driving instructor.
 They use cars with adapted controls or will teach you in your own vehicle.

+We don't sell products.
+Search online by product name to find suppliers.
 Our research aims to help you choose the controls that will work best for you.

 Last updated: June 2018